alvarolpz011/csc2529h_project/README.md

     11. `mkdir /w/20251/<your_user_dir>/pretrained`
     12. `ln -s /w/20251/<your_user_dir>/pretrained pretrained`
     13. `wget -P /w/20251/<your_user_dir>/pretrained https://huggingface.co/haofeixu/depthsplat/resolve/main/depthsplat-gs-base-dl3dv-256x448-randview2-6-02c7b19d.pth`
-5. `cd ../Difix3D`
+6. `cd ../Difix3D`
-6. `pip install -r requirements.txt`
+7. `pip install -r requirements.txt`
-7. `pip install pandas`
+8. `pip install pandas`
-8. Al done.
+9. Al done.
 You should have an environment that can run both DepthSplat and Diffix code.

 ## Setting up the DL3DV Dataset:

 The `download_dl3dv.py` script will be in the `scripts` folder.
-You have to add your Hugging Face token inside download.py to authenticate.
+You have to add your Hugging Face token inside `.env` to authenticate.

 Note that the path where the dataset is downloaded will be important for running the loop.